Ziad-Ashraf-Abdu/smart-lumbar-trainer/README.md

 - **Exercise-Specific Biomechanical Context**
   Incorporation of exercise-aware models (e.g., deadlift vs squat) to interpret flexion trends relative to task-specific biomechanical demands.

-- **Learning and Motor Adaptation Modeling**
+- **Motor Learning and Adaptation Analysis**
-  Investigation of motor learning effects by assessing whether repeated haptic feedback leads to reduced unsafe flexion without continuous cueing.
+  Investigation of motor learning effects by assessing whether repeated haptic feedback leads to sustained reductions in unsafe lumbar flexion without continuous cueing.

-- **Remote Progress Monitoring and Analytics**
+- **Longitudinal Risk Profiling**
-  Optional aggregation of longitudinal flexion metrics to support coach-level analysis and long-term injury-risk profiling.
+  Aggregation of flexion-related metrics over time to estimate cumulative exposure to potentially hazardous lumbar postures.

 - **Extended Experimental Validation**
-  Larger-scale studies to correlate flexion trend improvements and feedback responsiveness with reduced injury risk across different user populations.
+  Larger-scale validation studies to correlate flexion trend improvements and feedback responsiveness with indicators of reduced injury risk.

-These future enhancements aim to transition the system from real-time posture correction toward an evidence-driven framework for motor learning and injury prevention.
+These developments aim to evolve the system from real-time posture correction into a longitudinal biomechanical assessment tool for injury prevention.

 ---